Quick! Let’s test your Jeopardy! knowledge.

 Two ways to build home equity: Price appreciation and mortgage payments

-With just 23% of homebuyers paying in cash, the majority of home purchases are financed with loans.
+With all-cash purchases accounting for just 25.3% of home sales, the majority of home purchases are financed with loans.
 That means most homeowners are building equity over time in two different ways: by paying down their mortgage and allowing their house to enjoy the benefits of price appreciation over time.

 Historically, home values increase over time, passively building the equity in your home.
-Data from the U.S. Federal Housing Finance Agency shows an upward trend in the house price index over the last five years, with no signs of slowing down.
+Data from the U.S. Federal Housing Finance Agency shows an upward trend in the house price index over the last five years.

 If you’re curious to look at actual numbers, Aqua-Calc features a fun home value appreciation calculator.
 Plug in the year you purchased your home and the sales price, and then the long range date of sale and price to calculate your appreciation.